nutphu-alt/Machine-learning-for-LNP-formulation-prediction/README.md

 <img width="500" height="300" alt="image" src="https://github.com/user-attachments/assets/32c47ec7-4362-44ea-bd8f-6d3f88496ddf" />
 </p>

 MLP model shows the lowest RMSE value.
-However, the prediction result from MLP model returns the same values for every formula which is unusual.
+However, the prediction result from MLP model returns the same MFI values for every predicted formula, which is unusual.
 It is due to the nature of the model that is not suitable with the small dataset.
 Therefore, the Elastic Net model, the second lowest RMSE, is selected instead.

 ## 5. Learning curve plot
 After the model was selected, learning curve was plot to determine the model's performance as the training set size increases.
 LeavOneOut was used since the dataset is very small.